Due Diligence and Compliance

 - corporate ethics;

-- regulation of conflict of interest;
+- conflict of interest regulation;

 - control over the purchase of securities;

-- interaction with government bodies.
+- interaction with government agencies.